 According to a sleep study conducted by Sleep Reset, 45% of trial participants were getting 5 hours or less of sleep per night.
 For most age groups and lifestyles, 5 hours of sleep isn’t enough.
 Most age groups need at least 7 hours of sleep per night.
 If you’re getting 5 hours or less, you may be sleep deprived.

 Our study revealed that 29% of trial participants were getting 6 hours of sleep per night.
 Generally, this still isn’t enough sleep.
-Continually getting 6 hours of sleep per night can lead to sleep deprivation and the consequences that come with it.
+Continually getting 6 hours of sleep per night can lead to a growing sleep debt and the consequences that come with it.

 According to our trial, 17% of participants were getting 7 hours of sleep per night.
 For some people, 7 hours of sleep is a healthy amount.
 Generally, once we reach adult age – 18 years of age or older – we can sleep 7 hours per night and feel energized.
 However, this won’t be the case for all adults.
 Factors like activity level, health, and sleep disorders may also play a part in the amount of sleep you need.